-THE FIRST GERMAN PERIOD IN MUNICH – CREATIVE MUSIC FOR IMAGERY AND ELETTRO-ACOUSTIC MUSIC
+THE FIRST GERMAN PERIOD IN MUNICH – CREATIVE MUSIC FOR IMAGERY AND ELECTRONIC-ACOUSTIC MUSIC

 Fernando Fracassi arrived to Germany in autumn 2015.
 He lived and worked as a freelancer in Munich for two years and, near his activity of flutist and composer, he began his research and studies about Receptive Music Therapy and the application of Music in Imagery or treatment of Stress diseases.
 This new interest concerned principally the relation between the effect of Music on the psycho-physical body.
-Fernando Fracassi translates his studies in musical compositions which were written to be used by professionals for therapeutic purposes during Psychotherapy settings or in the practice of Counseling.
-He began a collaboration with various certified therapists elaborating his own listening program on a thematic basis.
+Fernando Fracassi translates his studies in musical compositions which were created to be used by professionals for therapeutic purposes during Psychotherapy or Counseling sessions.
+He began a collaboration with various certified therapists elaborating his own listening program on a thematic basis for therapeutic use.

-At the same time, his passion for Electronics, used in combination with Music, became his primary interest and Elettro-Acoustic Music represent today his first music genre performed by the artist near Classical Chamber Music and Latin Jazz as mentioned above.
+At the same time, his passion for Electronics, used in combination with Music, became his primary interest and Electronic-Acoustic Music represent today his first music genre performed by the artist near Classical Chamber Music and Solo Concerts for flute or piccolo as mentioned above.

-In the field of Classical Chamber Music, Fernando Fracassi had recitals for the Niederrhein University of Applied Sciences (Mönchengladbach, 2017) and for the company Steinway & Sons, Branch of Munich (Rubinsteinsaal, 2018) such as the Carl Maria von Weber Museum and Summer Memorial House (Dresden) where he played the 6 Sonatas for violin and piano by the German composer arranged for flute and piano (pianist: Serena Chillemi) as a first public performance at the von Weber’s summer residence.
+In the field of Classical Chamber Music, Fernando Fracassi had recitals for the Niederrhein University of Applied Sciences (Mönchengladbach, 2017) and for the company Steinway & Sons, Branch of Munich (Rubinsteinsaal, 2018) such as the Carl Maria von Weber Museum and Summer Memorial House (Dresden) where he played the 6 Sonatas for violin and piano by the German composer arranged for flute and piano (pianist: Serena Chillemi) as a first public performance at the Carl Maria von Weber’s summer residence (watch the video here).

 THE PALESTINIAN PERIOD AT THE DANIEL BARENBOIM – EDWARD SAID FOUNDATION IN RAMALLAH (WEST BANK) – (OCTOBER 2018 – MAY 2019)

-Although operating in problematic conditions, Fernando Fracassi continued his teaching activity through online lessons and webinars as well as created a commissioned show for the Italian Consulate in Jerusalem dedicated to the 500th anniversary of the death of Leonardo da Vinci.
-The theatrical show, made in the form of a story in music like the previous Babesch of 2013, was included in the framework of the official celebrations of the Italian Republic dedicated to the greatest Italian genius and performed for the first time at Al Haqawati National Palestinian Theater (Jerusalem, Israel, 2019), the oldest theater in the Middle Eastern city.
+The concert-lesson, made in form of story in music like the previous Babesch (2013), was included in the framework of the official celebrations of the Italian Republic dedicated to the great Italian genius and performed for the first time at Al Haqawati National Palestinian Theater (Jerusalem, Israel, 2019), the oldest theater of the Middle East.